SeanKilleen/seankilleen.github.io/_posts/2024-01-23-tips-to-help-yourself-stand-out-during-a-tech-job-search.md

 ## Don't Pad.
 We Can Tell.

-Don't pad your resume with typical or daily activities (e.g. "attended daily standups" "wrote code").
+Don't pad your resume with typical or daily activities (e.g. "attended daily stand-ups" "wrote code").
 If you feel the need to point these things out, condense them into one bullet or make them part of a position description above the bullets.

 Understand if you're submitting to a human, and don't submit 1,000s of bullets that are clearly SEO.
+If you break one concept into 3 bullet points, it only gives me the impression that you may not understand that concept.

+If those much more basic things are considered accomplishments, how can I expect the impact that I'll need someone to have on the team?

 ## By Honest.